david-heasman00/predictive-science-publisher/README.md

 ## What did you learn?

 * How to one-hot encode data for analysis techniques that require data to be in `true` or `false` form.
-Also how to use qcut to bin continuous data into discrete quartile bins.
+Also how to use `qcut` in Pandas to bin continuous data into discrete quartile bins.
 * My first machine learning project.
 * How to use Association Rule Learning with data representative of a real business problem.